akshata29/agents/deep_research_app/backend/README.md

 # Deep Research Backend API

-FastAPI backend for the Deep Research application, built on the Magentic Foundation Framework.
+FastAPI backend for the Deep Research application, built on the Foundation Framework.

 ## Features

 - **REST API** for workflow execution and status monitoring
 - **WebSocket** for real-time progress updates
-- **Framework Integration** with Magentic Foundation agents and workflows
+- **Framework Integration** with Foundation agents and workflows
 - **CORS Support** for React frontend integration

 ## Setup